Kian121/Multinational-Retail-Data-Centralisation/README.md

 SQLAlchemy
 tabula_py

-clone the Repository: Clone this repository to your local machine using: git clone [repository URL] Run the application
+Clone the Repository: Clone this repository to your local machine using: git clone [repository URL] Run the application

 ## Usage Instructions